 2. Responding to Issues

-CityWide brings people together to look at both current and ongoing issues through organising information sessions, seminars, conferences, working groups etc. An example of an ongoing issue is the criminalisation of people for using drugs; Citywide held a conference on this issue, produced an information leaflet, made a submission to the Oireachtas Justice committee and continues to work with other groups to push for a change in policy.
-Citywide responds to particular issues of concern as they arise for communities through carrying out research and developing policy responses.
-Examples of submissions in recent years include: The Review of the National Drugs Strategy (RHSR 2017 - 2025), Submission in Nov 2020 to the Review of the Criminal Justice (Spent Convictions and Certain Disclosures) Act 2016 and a submission on the Youth Justice Strategy 2020 - 2026
+Citywide brings people together to look at both current and ongoing issues through organising information sessions, seminars, conferences, working groups etc. We respond to particular issues of concern as they arise for communities by carrying out research, campaigning and developing policy responses.
+An example of an ongoing issue is the criminalisation of people for using drugs; Citywide held a conference and a seminar on this issue, produced an information leaflet, made a submission to the Oireachtas Justice committee and continues to work with other groups to push for a change in policy.
+Examples of submissions in recent years include: The Mid-term Review of the National Drugs Strategy (RHSR 2017 - 2025), Submission in Nov 2020 to the Review of the Criminal Justice (Spent Convictions and Certain Disclosures) Act 2016 and a submission on the Youth Justice Strategy 2020 - 2026

 3. Campaigning and Lobbying

-It is essential that the drugs issue is kept on the political agenda to ensure that the necessary commitment and resources are made available to tackle the problem.
-It is part of CityWide's role to lobby and campaign on an ongoing basis and this is done in a number of ways
+It is essential that the drugs issue is kept on the political agenda to ensure that the necessary commitment and resources are made available to tackle community drug problems.
+It is part of Citywide's role to lobby and campaign on an ongoing basis and this is done in a number of ways

 - through contact with Ministers, politicians, statutory agencies;

 - representation on policy committees;